Maxi937/Weathertop2/README.md

 <https://mysterious-waters-92129.herokuapp.com>

 ## Usage

 - Add Stations and then Update Readings manually.
-- Readings can be automatically generated via the button
+- Readings can be automatically generated via the button.
 - Stations can be added from the map by clicking on an area and following the prompt.

+## Known Issues

+- No validation on form entries
+- OpenWQeatherApi Reading may not have correct Icon

 ## Sources